 My wife helps with editing and freely offers constructive criticism of my work.
-I generally find extra time to write by getting up in the morning before everyone else does, and staying up later at night after everyone else has gone to bed.
+I generally find extra time to write by getting up in the morning before everyone else, and staying up later at night after everyone has gone to bed.
 The family plays a very big part in the success of my books.

 Group # 3.
 Editors: Make sure that you list any editor that helped you complete your book.
 Be specific in describing what each editor helped you with.